Wandalen/wTools/module/alias/file_tools/tests/readme.md

 ## Organization Principles

 Tests are organized by functional domain (what is being tested) rather than by methodology (how it's tested).
-As this crate evolves, tests should be grouped by the file manipulation functionality they verify (e.g., file reading, writing, path operations) rather than by test type (unit, integration).

 ### Responsibility Table